-The Simply Good Foods Company is a consumer packaged food and beverage company that aims to lead the nutritious snacking movement with trusted brands that offer a variety of convenient, innovative, greattasting, better-for-you snacks and meal replacements, and other product offerings.
-The product portfolio we develop, market and sell consists primarily of protein bars, ready-to-drink shakes, sweet and salty snacks and confectionery products marketed under the Atkins®, Atkins Endulge®, Quest®, and Quest HeroTM brand names.
-Simply Good Foods is poised to expand its wellness platform through innovation and organic growth along with acquisition opportunities in the nutritional snacking space.
+The Simply Good Foods Company (the "Company," "Simply Good Foods," "we," "us" or "our") is a consumer packaged food and beverage company that aims to lead the nutritious snacking movement with trusted brands that offer a variety of convenient, innovative, great-tasting, better-for-you snacks, meal replacements, and other product offerings.
+The product portfolio we develop, market and sell consists primarily of protein bars, ready-to-drink shakes, sweet and salty snacks and confectionery products marketed under the Quest® and Atkins® brand names.
+Simply Good Foods is poised to expand its wellness platform through innovation and organic growth along with acquisition opportunities in the nutritional snacking

 With our heritage of science-based nutrition, we are committed to growing our portfolio of nutritious snacking brands.
 We distribute our products in major retail channels including grocery, club and mass merchandise, as well as through e-commerce, convenience, specialty and other channels.
 Our strong platform allows us to introduce new products, expand distribution, and appeal to current and potential consumers.
-We are well-positioned to continue to selectively pursue acquisition opportunities in the nutritious snacking and broader health and wellness food space.
+We are well-